Arkansas MLK Commission hosts non-violence youth summit in Marvell - NewsBreak

 “Since being on virtual and homeschooling, We realize the importance of literacy and getting kids back to reading,” said Scarbrough.

-Scarbrough says they are also aiming to make high school students’ dreams possible when it comes to taking collegiate steps.
+Scarbrough says they are also aiming to make high school student’s dream possible when it comes to taking collegiate steps.

 “The King Commission is actually giving away a thousand-dollar scholarship today for a youth [senior at Marvell-Elaine High School] here that is wanting to go to college,” said Scarbrough.